Constructing Highly Symmetric Compact Manifolds and Algebraic Varieties: Algebraic varieties and

 \subsection{\CentralByAbelian{} extensions via admissible tuples}

-\begin{summary} We introduce a numerical invariant called admissible tuple and associate groups to them.
-We show that every non-degenerate Heisenberg group with cyclic centre embeds to one of these groups. \end{summary}
+\begin{summary} Following \cite{mumford1966equations}, we associate an abstract theta group to every admissible tuple.
+Then we show that every non-degenerate Heisenberg group with cyclic centre embeds to one of these abstract theta groups. \end{summary}